SoftUni-Internal/interactive-content/EN/03-Exception-Handling/04-Best -Practices.md

 # Using Catch Block

-- **Catch** blocks should:
+**Catch** blocks should:

 - Begin with the exceptions lowest in the hierarchy.
 - Continue with the more general exceptions.
 - Otherwise, a compilation error will occur.

-- Each **catch** block should handle only these exceptions, which it expects
+Each **catch** block should handle only these exceptions, which it expects:

 - If a method is not competent to handle an exception, it should leave it unhandled

 - Handling all exceptions disregarding their type is a bad practice (anti-pattern)!

 [/slide]